30 July 2022

 Genetic Engineering and Genetically Modified Plants

 In the next 50 years, we will have to produce more food than we have produced so far in all human history to feed a global population of more than 10 billion.
 This is against the background of climate change and reduced land for arable cultivation.
 We also have increasingly limited resources.
-Phosphate reserves will be depleted in 50-100 years.
+Phosphate reserves will be depleted in 50 to 100 years.
 Current production of nitrogenous fertilisers is heavily dependent on fossil fuels.
 Plant biotechnology has an important role in meeting these challenges.
 It can aid in the production of high yielding, stress tolerant, nutrient rich new crop varieties that need fewer inputs.
 This module will discuss these challenges to global food security and the potential solutions.
-This will include the role of GM plants.
-You will develop practical skills in the synthesis of a recombinant DNA and insertion into a plant cell.
-You will gain first-hand experience of developing a GM plant and you will assess current projects to engineer enhanced crops.
-You will consider their potential to provide greater food security in the decades to come.
+This will include the role of genetically modified (GM) plants.
+You’ll develop practical skills in the synthesis of a recombinant DNA and insertion into a plant cell.
+You’ll gain first-hand experience of developing a GM plant and you’ll assess current projects to engineer enhanced crops.
+You’ll consider their potential to provide greater food security in the decades to come.

 The module is worth 10 Leeds credits = 5 ECTS.
 You can transfer the credits earned back to your home degree subject to approval.

 GBP 1820: Leeds International Summer School (LISS) is an all-inclusive programme.
 Included in the programme fee is tuition, accommodation, breakfast and lunch, Monday to Friday, module field trips, weekend excursions, social programme and The Edge sports centre membership.
 The cost of flights, insurance and visa is not included.